Fosamax reviews of the standard drug for osteoporosis prevention and treatment are weighed.

 It's also a very expensive business.
 Often there are spinal operations and hip replacements lurking in the wings; and as we all know after a long anesthetic some older folk lose their marbles.

-Enter fosamax, the drug that prevents bone loss.
+Enter fosamax, the drug that prevents bone loss; or does it?

 A little physiology at this stage is important; the concepts are not difficult.

 Tissue is constantly being manufactured.
 Cells called osteoclasts are destroying your bone and others are busy rebuilding it.
 This remodeling is happening all the time and it's quite normal.